CharleneMcKeown/learning-day/README.md

     git submodule add https://github.com/budparr/gohugo-theme-ananke.git themes/ananke
     ```

     The first command changes directory into the static site folder.
-The second command initiliazes this folder as a Git repository.
+The second command initializes this folder as a git repository.
 The third command adds a reference to a specific theme for Hugo, which can be found in another Github repository.
     <br>
     <img src="./images/git-init.PNG" alt="Git Init" width=600px />
     <br>

-    We need to add our theme to a configuration file, which lets Hugo know what we want the site to look like:
+    We need to add our theme to a configuration file, which lets Hugo know what we want the site to look like.
+To do this, run this command:

     ```
     echo 'theme = "ananke"' >> config.toml
     ```
-1. So far we have typed a bunch of commands.
-You have enough at this point to actually check out what your website looks like.
+1. You have enough at this point to actually check out what your website looks like.
 Type one more command:

     ```
     hugo server -D